ILIAS-eLearning/ILIAS/Services/Style/Content/PRIVACY.md

 ## Integrated Services

-- The Mediacast Module component employs the following services, please consult the respective privacy.mds
+- The Content Style component employs the following services, please consult the respective privacy.mds
     - The **Object** service stores the account which created the object as it's owner and creation and update timestamps for the object.